 Enter a name.

-Enable the Import an image option.
+Enable the Import image option.

-Please note: The valid file types are .vdi, .qcow, .qcow2, .vhd, .vhdx and .vmdk.
+Valid file types are .vdi, .qcow, .qcow2, .vhd, .vhdx and .vmdk.

 Select the desired data center.

-The image is imported.
+The image will now be imported.